Cosmetic Tooth Bonding in Plano, TX

 - Provides a cosmetic alternative to metal amalgam fillings

-- Protects an exposed portion of the tooth’s root due to receding gums
+- Protects an exposed portion of the tooth’s root because of receding gums

 Cosmetic teeth bonding can enhance the appearance of any smile in as little as one office visit.
-It can provide similar benefits as porcelain veneers or dental crowns but is less invasive and more affordable.
+Composite resins fill cavities and provide similar benefits as porcelain veneers or dental crowns.
+However they are less invasive and more affordable.
 Sometimes, patients use bonding to improve the appearance of their smile until they are ready for a more permanent solution.

 Direct dental bonding means placing tooth-colored composite fillings on a single tooth or multiple teeth.
-We do this to restore function, size, and shape or even enhance the shade of your teeth.
-These direct bondings are done free-hand and are dependent on the dentist’s sculpting skill and ability.
+Dr. Sowell does this to restore function, size, and shape or even enhance the shade of your teeth.
+The success of these direct bondings depend on Dr. Sowell’s expert sculpting skill and ability to free-hand.